-The fire alarm is an electronic sounder.
+Fire alarm The fire alarm is an electronic sounder.
 When activated all occupiers require to evacuate the building immediately.

-Do not re-enter the building until it is indicated safe to do so.
+Do not re-enter the building until it is indicated safe to do so. ------------ --

-ASSISTED EVACUATION PROCEDURES

-Refuge Point signs are used to indicate all Temporary Waiting Spaces.
+ASSISTED EVACUATION PROCEDURES Refuge Point Refuge Point signs are used to indicate all Temporary Waiting Spaces.
 This building has temporary waiting places strategically located within or adjacent to stair enclosures.
 If assistance is likely to be required, please ensure you are aware of the Refuge Point locations and the procedures for summoning assistance.
 Passenger lifts should not be used in an emergency.
 Where evacuation lifts are available they will be indicated with 'Emergency Evacuation Lift Signs'.

-These lifts are only intended to assist in the evacuation of persons with physical or sensory impairment.
+These lifts are only intended to assist in the evacuation of persons with physical or sensory impairment. у , к Assembly Point Emergency assembly point All occupiers, including visitors, require to attend the designated assembly point.

-Assembly Point

-All occupiers, including visitors, require to attend the designated assembly point.
 Assembly point locations are indicated within the building 'Fire Action' notices.

-Figure 7b: Assisted Evacuation Procedures Notice
+Figure 8b: Assisted Evacuation Procedures Notice

-5.32.3 Instructions for Fire Stewards and Deputy Fire Stewards notices are displayed at various locations throughout the buildings.
+5.37.3 Instructions for Fire Stewards and Deputy Fire Stewards notices are displayed at various locations throughout the buildings.

-5.33.1 Deaf Alerter System: Special provision has been made within the QMRI and IRR buildings whereby radio-pagers will be used to alert people with mobility and hearing impairment that a fire alert is being broadcast.
+5.38.1 Deaf Alerter System: Special provision has been made within the QMRI and IRR(N) buildings whereby radio-pagers will be used to alert people with mobility and hearing impairment that a fire alert is being broadcast.
 Although known as a Deaf Alerter system, the value of the system is rather broader than for people with impaired hearing alone, and these will be issued also to people with other physical disabilities in order to give them the best possible notice of a possible emergency and the need to evacuate the building, perhaps earlier than they might otherwise have to, as a precautionary measure.